SiddhantGahankari/ics_project/README.md

 If Data is not donwloaded Downlaod it from [here](https://drive.google.com/drive/folders/10quuOX3qur2va1fgnwWUcDwbaIW7i719?usp=drive_link)

-Add it to the /data folder
+Unzip & Add it to the /data folder

 Build the project using: